ansible/ansible/docs/docsite/rst/reference_appendices/galaxy.rst

 Container Enabled
 =================

-If you are creating a Container Enabled role, use the *--container-enabled* option.
+If you are creating a Container Enabled role, pass ``--type container`` to ``ansible-galaxy init``.
 This will create the same directory structure as above, but populate it with default files appropriate for a Container Enabled role.
 For instance, the README.md has a slightly different structure, the *.travis.yml* file tests the role using `Ansible Container <https://github.com/ansible/ansible-container>`_, and the meta directory includes a *container.yml* file.